 The views of all pupils are valued.
-Pupils with SEND are involved in decision making and supported to express any concerns.
-A pupil review sheet is used to gather their views on their progress before review meetings.
-Pupils in key stage 2 are invited to attend their termly review meeting.
+Pupils with SEN are involved in decision making and supported to express any concerns.
+Pupils are involved in writing and updating their support plans each term.
+Pupils in key stage 2 are invited to attend their review meetings.